“In the unspoilt wilds of seaside Faralya, a luxurious but laid-back hotel offering a romantic little hideaway with a homely touch”

 - Arrange a tour, or a visit, to one of the region’s ancient cities - the ruined remains of the Roman and Lycian civilisations are everywhere.
 Our favourites are Tlos (for its rock tombs, fortified acropolis and atmospheric theatre) and the lesser known Cadianda, near Uzumlu, in the hills north of Fethiye.
 The ruins of Pinara or Patara are also within easy day-tripping distance

-- The hotel can organise a variety of tours and activities: a cruise on a gulet (traditional wooden boat), guided archaeological tours, scuba diving in Olu Deniz or Fethiye, horse riding, waterskiing, paragliding over Fethiye bay off the high peak of Mount Babadag (and walking from Kirme is part of the challenge)
+- The hotel can organise a variety of tours and activities: a cruise on a gulet (traditional wooden boat), guided archaeological tours and walking weeks, photography and Turkish cuisine, scuba diving in Olu Deniz or Fethiye, horse riding, waterskiing, paragliding over Fethiye bay off the high peak of Mount Babadag (and walking from Kirme is part of the challenge)

 - Villa Mandarin has many hidden gems to disclose to its guests and can arrange all sorts of excursions, such as a 4 person private boat trip to a hidden beach only reached by the sea, or a lesser known (and therefore less touristy) archaeological attraction nearby...